 While I try to maintain a diet heavy in plants, John is a hunter and hobby farmer who raises free range chickens and other livestock.
-While I still do not eat meat (except for an occasional piece of fish) I have been eating free-range eggs from our hens and I do eat dairy in moderation (homemade pizza is a staple in our house nearly once a week).
-I promised John that I would not try to convert him, Avalon, and Lukas to vegetarians, but I would encourage them all to incorporate more fruit and vegetables into their diet.
+In 2018 I started eating the meat that we raise in moderation.
+However, we eat a lot of meatless meals and I encourage my family to incorporate more fruit and vegetables into their diet.
 I love that John does not want to have to rely on factory farmed meat and it is our long-term goal to produce as much of our own food as possible.
 In 2016 we acquired a hoop house from a USDA grant to help extend our rather short growing season in the Upper Peninsula of Michigan.
 One day I hope to take advantage of my broadcasting degree and have my own cooking show, publish cookbooks, and have my own line of vibrant dishware.
 Until then, I will keep learning, creating, writing, and sharing.

 If you want to contact me, here is my email address: email@example.com

 Join the conversation on my Facebook page and follow my Produce with Amy board on Pinterest.

 Also, please check out and subscribe to our family YouTube Channel: Superior Maple Grove Farm.

 I also have a sister blog where I share aspects of my life as an English teacher, as well as writing prompts and my own creative writing.
 The blog is called Glitter & Dog Hair